Corleck Head: Symbolism and function

-The Corleck Head is one of the earliest known figurative sculptures discovered in Ireland, with the exception of the more primitive looking Tandragee Idol c.
-1000 from nearby County Armagh, and the Ralaghan Idol found less than five miles east of Corleck Hill.
-Archaeological evidence suggests a complex and prosperous Iron Age society that assimilated many external cultural influences: the early forms of Celtic religion are generally thought to have been introduced to Ireland around 400 BC.
+The Corleck Head is one of the earliest known figurative sculptures discovered in Ireland, with the possible exception of the more primitive-looking Tandragee Idol from nearby County Armagh, and the wooden Ralaghan Idol found less than five miles east of Corleck Hill.
+Archaeological evidence suggests a complex and prosperous Iron Age society that assimilated many outside cultural influences: the early forms of Celtic religion are generally thought to have been introduced to Ireland around the 5th century BC.